 - Arranging return trips with the driver is an additional hassle but necessity for places that are further (e.g. Tasik Cermin)

-- Grab is not as common as in Penang or Kuala Lumpur so don’t assume that you can find one easily after dark
+- Grab is not as common as in Penang or Kuala Lumpur so don’t assume that you can find one easily after dark or further from the city

-4. Getting Around Ipoh With A Car Rental Service
+4. Car Rental Service

 Not your first time driving in Malaysia?
 Renting a car is another option you may want to look into.
 Especially if you’re arriving at the Amanjaya Bus Terminal or Ipoh Airport.

-- Keeps your schedule flexible
+- Keeps your schedule somewhat flexible

 - Travel together in a private group